mendix/docs/content/developerportal/howto/managing-your-application-requirements-with-mendix.md

 Moving a story will move any tasks and sub-tasks as well.
 {{% /alert %}}

 There are two methods for moving the story.
-Thsi is the first method:
+This is the first method:

 1. Select the story you want to move.
 2. Click **Details**.